palantirnet/butler/README.md

 * `npm run butler`

   This is the default task.
 This will watch your sass/sculpin files for changes and compile/build accordingly.
 It will also flag any sass linting errors before compiling.
 It will output CSS that has been been minified and optimized.

+* `npm run butler -- sass`

+  Just compile the sass.
+You can also use this syntax to run any task from the Gulpfile.

 * `npm run linting`